 - Individuals seeking creative producer jobs in film and television

 - Learners interested in entertainment development positions

-- Individuals pursuing a career as an entertainment acquisition executive
+- Professionals pursuing careers as entertainment acquisition executives

-- Entertainment professionals looking to expand their expertise to development
+- Entertainment industry insiders looking to expand their expertise in development

 What you can learn.

 - The development cycle and how it affects the production of content

 - Understand and develop compelling stories

 - Learn how to write coverage

 - How to make a project attractive to potential buyers